aptalca/docker-plexrequests/README.md

 #Plex Requests

-## On unRaid:
+##Install On unRaid:

 On unRaid, install from the Community Repositories and enter the app folder location and the port for the webUI.

-For setup instructions, please visit https://github.com/lokenx/plexrequests-meteor
+For configuration instructions, please visit https://github.com/lokenx/plexrequests-meteor

-##On Other Platforms (like Synology 5.2 DSM):
+##Install On Other Platforms (like Ubuntu, Synology 5.2 DSM, etc.):

 On other platforms, you can run this docker with the following command (by default installs the stable master):